+General George S. Patton was a complicated military figure, but there can be little debate over whether he was quotable.
 Perhaps most famous for his commanding of the 7th Army during World War II, Old “Blood and Guts” often gave rousing speeches to motivate, inspire, and educate his soldiers.
-We collected up 11 of his most famous quotes (courtesy of his estate’s official website) that show how larger-than-life he really was.
+We collected up 11 of his most famous quotes (courtesy of his estate’s official website) that show how larger-than-life General Patton really was.

 1. “A pint of sweat will save a gallon of blood.”

 Soldiers are not good on the battlefield without training hard beforehand.
 Whether it’s a soldier, a civilian wanting to run a marathon, or a CEO running a company, being successful at what you do requires focus, effort, and learning.

 For soldiers especially, working extra hard in training can save their lives later.

 2. “A good plan, violently executed now, is better than a perfect plan next week.”